Venkateshkamat/project-debunking-eth/docs/node_initialization.md

 }
 ```

 These overrides allow custom fork block numbers via CLI flags like `--overridePrague` and `--overrideVerkle`.
-This is particularly useful for:

-- Testing specific upgrade transitions
-- Development environments
-- Custom networks with modified fork schedules
+This is useful for testing specific upgrade transitions, development environments, or custom networks with modified fork schedules

 ### 3. Setup Metrics